 **From Regional Distribution of Christians by Pew Research Center 2011

-Notice that North America has fewer Christians compared to the percentage of Christians in other regions of the world.
+Notice that fewer Christians live in North America than in other regions of the world.
 More Christians exist in the non-Western world than the Western world (North America and Europe).
 Christianity has uniquely engaged the world and spread uniformly around the world compared to the other major world religions.

 In United States, the Gospel became the salvation of slaves, even when the Gospel was used to justify slave ownership.
 Why?
 It didn’t happen because of the use of the Gospel to justify slavery; it happened despite it!